 When a loved one is suffering from an uncontrollable addiction to drugs or alcohol that has brought them to the brink of destruction and has devastated their family and friends, an intervention becomes necessary.

-“An intervention is often the last resort for a family,” starts TJ Pass, corporate trainer and certified family interventionist at Addiction Campuses.
+“An intervention is often the last resort for a family,” starts TJ Pass, corporate trainer and certified family interventionist at Vertava Health.
 “They’ve tried to do it by themselves, but they realize that their way isn’t working.”

 On the outside, an intervention seems to focus solely on the person struggling with addiction.
 However, TJ explains that a truly successful intervention will concentrate not just on the addicted loved one’s behavior, but how the family needs to change in order to stop enabling the addictive behaviors.